 For an investor who is aware of the risks and rewards, defence stocks can be valuable addition to a portfolio.
-This article looks at some of the top defence shares in the UK, what the underlying businesses do, and things to think about in evaluating them.
+Let’s look at some of the top defence shares in the UK, what the underlying businesses do, and what to think about in evaluating them.

 What are defence stocks?